radish-es/casebook-property/content/casebook/relationships/piper.md

 facts: Piper enclosed and cultivated land for years.
 Stevenson said he had purchased that land and that Piper is not the owner.
 issue: Whether Piper acquired ownership of the land through adverse possession.
 held: Piper's acts of enclosure and cultivation were exclusive and continuous for enough time to grant better tile than Stevenson through adverse possession.
+description: Piper enclosed and cultivated land for years.
+Stevenson said he had purchased that land and that Piper is not the owner.
 public: true
 sources:
   - source_name: CanLII